-Double-class-exposed* patients are a difficult-to-treat population with limited treatment options1-3
+Patients exposed to both a BTKi and BCL-2i are a difficult-to-treat population with limited treatment options1,2

 CLL cell icon

-CLL and SLL may start off indolent, but as the disease progresses, it can become more aggressive and difficult to treat4-6
+CLL and SLL may start off indolent, but as the disease progresses beyond 2L, it can become more aggressive3-5

-There is no standard of care, and treatment options are limited for patients who have received a BTKi and a BCL-2i.7,8
+There is no standard of care, and treatment options are limited for patients who have received a BTKi and a BCL-2i6,7

-Figures are based on real-world data of 548 patients with CLL or SLL exposed to both a BTKi and BCL-2i12†
+Figures are based on real-world data of 548 patients with CLL or SLL exposed to both a BTKi and BCL-2i11*

 (95% CI: 10.6, 19.5)

-Data from a retrospective observational study of 548 patients with CLL and exposure to both a BTKi and BCL-2i.
-The data utilized were from the Flatiron Health electronic health record-derived database, and originated from ~280 cancer clinics in the U.S. Patients had at least 2 clinic visits in the database showing evidence of receiving systemic therapy on or after January 1, 2011.
-Comparisons between real-world and clinical-trial data of patients with CLL should be made with caution.12
+*Data are from a retrospective observational study of 548 patients with CLL and exposure to both a BTKi and BCL-2i.
+The data utilized were from the Flatiron Health electronic health record-derived database, and originated from ~280 cancer clinics in the US.
+Patients had at least 2 clinic visits in the database showing evidence of receiving systemic therapy on or after January 1, 2011.
+Comparisons between real-world and clinical-trial data of patients with CLL should be made with caution.11

-BCL-2i, B-cell lymphoma-2 inhibitor; BTKi, Bruton tyrosine kinase inhibitor; CI, confidence interval; CLL, chronic lymphocytic leukemia; CR, complete response; mDOR, median duration of response; ORR, overall response rate; R/R, relapsed or refractory; SLL, small lymphocytic lymphoma; uMRD, undetectable minimal residual disease.
+2L, second-line; 3L, third-line; BCL-2i, B-cell lymphoma-2 inhibitor; BTKi, Bruton tyrosine kinase inhibitor; CI, confidence interval; CLL, chronic lymphocytic leukemia; CR, complete response; mDOR, median duration of response; ORR, overall response rate; SLL, small lymphocytic lymphoma; uMRD, undetectable minimal residual disease.

 This website is best viewed